olegkuzmenko/frontend-project-lvl1/README.md

 ## Discription
-**Brain Games** are five thrilling math games, that you can run right on the command line.
+**Brain Games** are five thrilling math games, that you can run right from the command line.

 **Evenness check** — answer, whether the proposed number is even or not.
+***
-#### How to install Brain Gameg and play Evenness check:
+How to install Brain Gameg and play Evenness check:
 <a href="https://asciinema.org/a/kLgDzQzIKm6g0Uy9dUJVxVjJG" target="_blank"><img src="https://asciinema.org/a/kLgDzQzIKm6g0Uy9dUJVxVjJG.svg" /></a>